 Problems During Labor

-Fortunately, most queens are able to deliver their kittens without human intervention.
+Fortunately, most queens can deliver their kittens without human intervention.
 However, some complications may occur.

-- Extended Contractions without Birth: If your cat is having more than 30 minutes of strong contractions, she should be seen by a veterinarian.
-Take her and any kittens to your vet.
+- Extended contractions without birth: If your cat is having more than 30 minutes of strong contractions without any progress, take it and any kittens to your vet.

-- Stillborn Kittens: Sadly, this sometimes happens.
-All you can do is to remove the baby from the area so the mother can continue uninterrupted with birthing the other kittens.
+- Stillborn kittens: It is not uncommon for one to two kittens to be born stillborn.
+Remove the dead kitten from the area so the mother can continue uninterrupted with birthing the other kittens.